Reach Out I'll Be There

-"Reach Out I'll Be There" (also formatted as "Reach Out (I'll Be There)") is a song recorded by the American vocal quartet Four Tops from their fourth studio album, Reach Out (1967).
-Written and produced by Motown's main production team, Holland–Dozier–Holland, the song is one of the most widely-known Motown hits of the 1960s and is today considered the Four Tops' signature song.
+"Reach Out I'll Be There" (also rendered as "Reach Out (I'll Be There)") is a song recorded by the American vocal quartet the Four Tops.
+Written and produced by Motown's main production team, Holland–Dozier–Holland, it is one of the most notable Motown hits of the 1960s.

-It was the number one song on the Rhythm & Blues chart for two weeks and on the Billboard Hot 100 for two weeks, in October 15–22, 1966.
-The track also reached number one on the UK Singles Chart, becoming Motown's second UK chart-topper after the Supremes' 1964 release "Baby Love".
-It reached number one on October 27, 1966, and stayed there for three weeks.
+Released as a single on August 18, 1966, it was the number one song on the Rhythm & Blues chart for two weeks and on the Billboard Hot 100 for two weeks in October 1966.
+The track also reached number one on the UK Singles Chart for three weeks beginning on October 27, 1966, becoming Motown's second UK chart-topper after the Supremes' "Baby Love" (1964).
+It was ranked the number five hit of 1966 on the Billboard Year-End Hot 100.
+In July 1967, it was included on the group's fourth studio album, Reach Out.

 Rolling Stone later ranked "Reach Out" number 206 on its list of "The 500 Greatest Songs of All Time".
-Billboard ranked the record as the number four song for 1966.
-In 2022, the single was selected by the Library of Congress for preservation in the National Recording Registry.
+In 2022, it was selected by the Library of Congress for preservation in the National Recording Registry.

 Writing and recording

-In 1966, Holland, Dozier and Holland were writing new songs for the Four Tops to record for an album.
+In 1966, the Motown songwriting and production team Holland–Dozier–Holland were writing new songs for the Four Tops to record for an album.
 Lamont Dozier said that he wanted to write "a journey of emotions with sustained tension, like a bolero.
 To get this across, I alternated the keys, from a minor, Russian feel in the verse to a major, gospel feel in the chorus."
 He developed the lyrics with Eddie Holland, aiming for them to sound "as though they were being thrown down vocally."
-Dozier said that they were strongly influenced by Bob Dylan at the time, commenting: "We wanted Levi [Stubbs] to shout-sing the lyrics... as a shout-out to Dylan."
+Dozier said that they were strongly influenced by Bob Dylan at the time: "We wanted [Four Tops frontman] Levi [Stubbs] to shout-sing the lyrics... as a shout-out to Dylan."

-For the recording, the writers and producers intentionally put Levi Stubbs at the top of his vocal range, according to Abdul Fakir of the Four Tops, "to make sure he'd have that cry and hunger and wailing in his voice."
-Arranger Paul Riser overdubbed instruments including a piccolo and flute in the intro, and a drum pattern made by using timpani mallets on a tambourine head.
-After the recording was completed and on hearing the final version, the group begged Berry Gordy not to release it; according to Fakir, "for us, the song felt a little odd."
+According to Four Tops backing vocalist Duke Fakir, the writers and producers intentionally put Stubbs at the top of his vocal range, "to make sure he'd have that cry and hunger and wailing in his voice."
+Arranger Paul Riser overdubbed instruments including a piccolo and flute in the intro, as well as a drum pattern played with timpani mallets on a tambourine head.
+After the recording was completed, the group begged Motown head Berry Gordy not to release it; according to Fakir, "for us, the song felt a little odd."
 However, Gordy insisted that it be issued as a single.